 If you notice that your baby is not feeding as well as usual or if you have any other concerns about your baby, then talk to your health visitor, midwife, pharmacist or doctor as soon as possible.

 There's no evidence that furosemide reduces fertility in men or women.
 However, if you're trying to get pregnant, talk to your doctor first as hey will need to review your medical condition and medicine before you try for a baby.

 Cautions with other medicines

-Some medicines interfere with furosemide to stop it working properly or increase the chances of you having side effects.
+Some medicines can affect the way furosemide works.
+They can stop it working properly or increase the chances of you having side effects.

 Tell your doctor if you're taking:

-- medicines to treat - or which have the side effect of - an irregular heartbeat, including amiodarone, digoxin, disopyramide, flecainide and sotalol
+- medicines to treat, or which have the side effect of, an irregular heartbeat, including amiodarone, digoxin, disopyramide, flecainide or sotalol

 - medicines that can change the level of potassium in your blood, such as potassium supplements, steroids, or other diuretics

-- medicines used to treat mental health problems, such as amisulpride, lithium, pimozide and risperidone
+- medicines used to treat mental health problems, such as amisulpride, lithium, pimozide or risperidone

-- painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), including diclofenac, ibuprofen and naproxen
+- painkillers known as non-steroidal anti-inflammatory drugs (NSAIDs), including diclofenac, ibuprofen or naproxen

 - medicines that treat high blood pressure, or those that have a side effect of low blood pressure

-Some painkillers and remedies that you can buy from a pharmacy or supermarket contain a lot of sodium, which is found in salt.
+Some painkillers and remedies contain a lot of sodium, which is found in salt.
 Too much salt can stop furosemide working properly.

 Speak to a pharmacist or doctor to see if these medicines are safe for you to take alongside furosemide.